Quantum networks theory: Conclusion

 Causality refers to the physical principle according to which information propagates at a bounded speed, localizability refers to the principle that all must emerge constructively from underlying local mechanisms, that govern the interactions of closeby systems.
 The two notions of causality and localizability are related by our final theorem which shows that for fully quantum networks, causality implies localizability.

 {\em Further work.}

 A number of mathematical results seem within reach and many more questions have yet to be considered, as we had to end somewhere. \begin{itemize} \item The examples provided in Figs \ref{fig:locality}, \ref{fig:causality} and \ref{fig:quantumcausality} are intuitive enough, but in all rigour they should be formalised and their corresponding properties proven.
 To this end we may need to show that causality is preserved under simple encodings/decodings such as splitting/merging all nodes. \item Schmidt decomposition, purification, Stinespring dilation, are all fundamental results of quantum theory that crucially rely on properties of the tensor product.
-Important next steps should include phrasing and assessing the validity of these result in terms of generalized tensor products of quantum networks. \item In our formalism edges are not given explicitly, rather they are induced from the information contained in the names of nodes.
+Important next steps should include phrasing and assessing the validity of these result in terms of generalized tensor products of quantum networks. \item The results of this paper carry through to arbitrarily constrained configuration spaces ${\cal H}^{\cal C}$, except for Lemma \ref{lem:combiningrestrictions}, Props. \ref{prop:unitaryextension}, \ref{prop:causalextension}, \ref{prop:namewiseunitaryextension}, Th. \ref{th:blockdecomposition} and \ref{def:blockcecompositionnoancilla}.
+Even these ought to hold in many relevant cases of constrained configuration spaces, which ought to be investigated. \item In our formalism edges are not given explicitly, rather they are induced from the information contained in the names of nodes.
 However, Appendix \ref{sec:renaminginvariance} suggests a precise alternative formalism where edges are given explicitly.
 Although likely heavier, the formalism ought to be evaluated: if successful, renaming-invariance would then imply full name-preservation, as used throughout the paper. \end{itemize}

 Other mathematical challenges where left aside simply because they seemed difficult.
 For instance we have shown that if $U$ is $\forall m \exists n\,\zeta^m \zeta^n$-causal, so is $U^2$, see Prop. \ref{prop:causalitycomposability}.
 But what if $U$ is just $\forall m\, \zeta^m \zeta$-causal?
 Does the final theorem presented help to provide an answer to this question?
 In the realm of static networks, so is $U^2$.
 This works because knowing $UA_vU^\dagger$ with $A_v$ is local upon some node $v$ in some region $R$, induces knowing $UA_R U^\dagger=\sum_k \prod_{v\in R} UA^{(k)}_vU^\dagger$ since $A_R$ has to be of the form $\sum_k \bigotimes_{v\in R} A^{(k)}_v$.
 But how does this generalise?
 Are splits and merges the only new generators of the quasi-local algebras ${\cal A}_v$?
 We leave such mathematical challenges as open problems.